 Reduction of Income is a temporary or permanent loss of income after January 1, 2020.
 Increase in living expenses is an increase in out-of-pocket household expenses, such as medical expenses, inadequate medical insurance, increase in household size, increase in childcare costs, or other costs associated with the Coronavirus pandemic after January 1, 2020.
-Homeowner Income Eligibility and Documentation Requirements Homeowner Income Eligibility Requirements are limited to households with incomes at or below the median income unless the household is Socially Disadvantaged, in which case the household income can be at or below 150% of the AMI.
-With respect to each household applying for assistance, eligibility may be established between using the definition of "annual income" as provided by HUD in 24 CFR 5.609 and using adjusted gross income as defined for purposes of reporting under Internal Revenue Service (IRS) Form 1040 series for individual Federal annual income tax purposes.
+Homeowner Homeowner Income Eligibility Requirements are limited to households with incomes at Income Eligibility or below the median income. and With respect to each household applying for assistance, eligibility may be established Documentation between using the definition of "annual income" as provided by HUD in 24 CFR 5.609 Requirements and using adjusted gross income as defined for purposes of reporting under Internal Revenue Service (IRS) Form 1040 series for individual Federal annual income tax purposes.
 For determining annual income, applicants should provide at the time of application source documents evidencing annual income (e.g., wage statement, interest statement, unemployment compensation statement), or a copy of Form 1040 as filed with the IRS for the household.
 For determining monthly income, applicants should provide income source documentation, as listed above, for one month prior to the submission of the application for assistance.
 If an applicant qualifies based on monthly income, the grantee must recertify after three months and it must be documented in system notes, no additional application is required.
-Homeowner Prioritization Funding will be prioritized to the applicants whose servicer/lender agrees to modify the mortgage through a combination of maturity extension, interest rate reduction, deferment of arrears and/or principal reduction (whichever waterfall options are permissible for the loan and investor type).
-Eligible Properties Eligible Properties are those that are: Single-family properties.
+Homeowner Prioritization None Eligible Properties Eligible Properties are those that are: Single-family properties.
 Condominium units.
 2- to 4-unit properties where the homeowner is living in one of the units as their primary residence.
 Manufactured homes permanently affixed and taxed as real property.
 Ineligible properties are those that are: Homes that are vacant orabandoned.
 Second homes.
 Non-owner-occupied investment property.

-Eligible Uses of Proceeds Housing obligations as listed below and that were not due prior to January 21, 2020 are Eligible Uses of Proceeds: • Existing first mortgage loan payment (principal and interest), escrow shortages.
-Mortgage refinance (closing cost, points) Subordinate lien payment (principal and interest).
-Land Contract monthly payment (P&I). • Utilities, including electric, gas, home energy and water, if arrearages not otherwise covered from another source offunds.
+Eligible Uses of Proceeds Housing obligations as listed below and that were not due prior to January 21, 2020 are Eligible Uses of Proceeds: Existing first mortgage loan payment (principal and interest), escrow shortages Mortgage refinance (closing cost, points) Subordinate lien payment (principal and interest).
+Land Contract monthly payment (P&I).
+Utilities, including electric, gas, home energy and water, if arrearages not otherwise covered from another source offunds.
 Internet service, including broadband internet access, if arrearages not otherwise covered from another source offunds.
 Condominium association fees, including for lien extinguishment.
 Homeowner's hazard, flood and/or mortgage insurance.
 Delinquent property taxes.
 Maximum Per Household Depending on the loss mitigation option made available by the loan servicer, the WI HAF Assistance Mortgage Reinstatement / Principal Reduction Program will pay the amount needed to make the loss mitigation solution affordable and sustainable to the borrower.
-3 • • • • • • • • • • • • • • • • • • • Awards will be provided only if the underlying matter is resolved in its entirety and will not exceed the WI HAF Maximum Assistance amount of \$40,000 per household.
-Assistance Type Assistance will be structured as follows: 1.
-Total WI HAF monetary assistance below \$10,000 will be structured as a grant.
-2. Total WI HAF monetary assistance exceeding \$10,000 will be structured as a 1- year, non-interest bearing, non-amortizing forgivable loan.
+Awards will be provided only if the underlying matter is resolved in its entirety and will not exceed the WI HAF Maximum Assistance amount of \$40,000 per household.
+Assistance Type Assistance will be structured as follows: Total WI HAF monetary assistance below \$10,000 will be structured as a grant.
+Total WI HAF monetary assistance exceeding \$10,000 will be structured as a 1-year, non-interest bearing, non-amortizing forgivable loan.
 The loan is due in full upon sale, refinance, or transfer of ownership.
 If no resale, transfer, or refinance occurs within 1 year and the homeowner remains in the home, the loan will be fully forgiven.